 With school starting in just a few weeks, there’s a lot to think about!
-From shopping for school supplies to developing new routines, your mind is busy considering how to make this year go as smoothly as possible.
+From shopping for school supplies to developing new routines, we know your mind is busy considering how to make this year go as smoothly as possible.
 One thing that’s probably been heavy on your heart is school safety—particularly school bus safety.

 Your child boarding a school bus is stressful.
 It seems to counter everything you’ve done as a parent to this point.
 You’re sending them somewhere on their own with no car seat, and maybe even no seatbelt!
 How could the bus possibly be safe?
 Well, today, we’re answering that very question.
 So, are school buses safe?